ddev/ddev/docs/content/index.md

     * RAM: 8GB
     * Storage: 256GB

-=== "Gitpod.io"
+=== "Gitpod"

-    ### Gitpod.io
+    ### Gitpod

-    With gitpod.io all you need is a browser and an internet connection.
+    With [Gitpod](https://www.gitpod.io) all you need is a browser and an internet connection.
 You don't have to install anything at all.
 You can use any kind of computer that has a browser, or tablet, or whatever you like.